Visitor Restrictions due to COVID-19 Precautions

 Visitor Restrictions - Update

-Beginning Thursday, June 18, 2020 Capital Region will adjust visitor restrictions.
-One visitor per patient per day will be allowed to visit patients staying in the hospital.
+Beginning Thursday, October 8, Capital Region will adjust visitor restrictions.
+One visitor per hospitalization will be designated and allowed to visit patient staying in the hospital.
 One visitor will be allowed to accompany patients to their clinic visits as well as for outpatient procedures and surgeries.

 SCREENING and MASKS